kristenvaccaro/interaction-design/assignments.md

 You will complete ten weekly design assignments over the course of the quarter.
 These design assignments will help you understand and apply the concepts we talk about in class.

-Design assignments will be due at 11:59PM Friday, every week.
+Design assignments will be due at 11:59PM Thursday, every week.

 ### Links